Follow the steps below to start as a Hack for LA volunteer!

 Hack for LA brings together civic-minded volunteers who build digital products, programs and services with community partners and local government to address issues in the LA region.

-- Locate and join the project’s Slack channel.
-Post your interest to join the team in the channel.
+- Join one project's Slack channel.
+Post your interest to join in the channel.

-- Slack the Product Manager your Gmail address so we can add you to the shared Google drive.
+- Slack the Product Manager your GitHub username and Gmail address to get Google Drive and GitHub access.

 Frequently Asked Questions